Learning How to Forgive

-ffender know what you would have appreciated truly happening or seen done and then finish the letter with a statement of understanding and or a statement of forgiveness.
-This letter is for you, for you to move past the transgression and does not have to be sent.
-A ghost letter lets us move on in our own life and that is what forgiveness does as well.
+Take a sheet of stationery and draft a letter of forgiveness to the one whom you feel has inflicted harm or malice upon you in some way, shape, or form.
+Let them know fully the event or wrongdoing and how it affected you.
+Let the offender know what you would have appreciated truly happening or seen done and then finish the letter with a statement of understanding and or an explanation of forgiveness.
+This letter is for you to move past the transgression and not have to be sent.
+A ghost letter lets us move on in our own life, and that is what forgiveness does as well.

 Do not allow the indiscretion to take over your life, making you angry or upset every time you think about it.
 If you remain troubled with the event, write a letter to yourself and allow the gift of moving on.

 Suppress thoughts of getting back at the person for what they did.
 This will not make their wrongdoing better; it just makes your response to the situation worse, putting you in the same mindset as the wrongdoer.

 If possible, talk to the person about your feelings about the situation.
 Do not get argumentative; instead, calmly share your thoughts and feelings on the situation.
 If the other person decides to get defensive, end the conversation, knowing they were not content to hear about your opinions on the matter and change their behavior.

 If it is not possible to talk to the person who hurt you, try talking to someone outside of the situation.
 This could be a family member, friend, or therapist.
 Try to choose someone who will have an unbiased opinion on the situation so they can give you the best advice possible.